 Here’s the important part: research doesn’t always kill the hero feature.
 Sometimes it validates executive intuition completely.

-We worked with a CEO of a data protection software company who felt strongly that they needed AI-powered notifications to alert customers of unusual backup storage patterns.
+For instance: Consider a CEO of a data protection software company who feels strongly that their solution needs AI-powered notifications to alert customers of unusual data storage patterns.
 His reasoning: their tool was reactive.
-It collected data on backup patterns, but users had to manually review it and make judgment calls.
+It collected data on storage behavior, but users had to manually review it and make judgment calls.
 He saw an opportunity to make customers proactive.

-The internal team was skeptical.
-Engineers had historically focused on reporting features instead.
+The internal team is skeptical.
+Engineers historically focused on reporting features instead.
 Customers weren’t submitting support tickets asking for proactive monitoring.
 The product roadmap was full of requested improvements to existing dashboards.
 Why divert resources to something no one was asking for?

-We ran the research.
-It started with qualitative interviews to understand how customers currently monitored their data and then introduced concept testing to collect feedback on a potential AI notification feature.
+This is where the research opportunity comes in.
+It starts with qualitative interviews to understand how customers monitor their data.
+Then comes concept testing to collect feedback on a potential AI notification feature.

-The CEO’s instinct was right, and now the entire organization believed it too.
-This led to engineering no longer questioning its priority once they saw customer demand was real.
-Product marketing could craft messaging with confidence because they heard customers articulate the value in their own words.
-Even sales got excited because they knew this feature would align with what customers wanted.
+If so, the CEO’s instinct was right and the entire organization believes it too.
+Engineers will no longer question its priority seeing that demand is real.
+Product marketing can craft messaging with confidence because they heard customers articulate the value in their own words.
+Even sales gets excited because they knew this feature aligns with what customers wanted.

 This is why you do the research.
 Not to prove executives wrong, but to be confident either way.
 To know you’re building the right thing, regardless of where the idea originated.